Preorder the Second Edition of Day Trips Around Rochester

 Lower Falls in Maplewood Park.
 Follow the Genesee River View Trail south to Middle Falls, managed by RG&E.

-Turning Point Park board walk winter
+Turning Point Park boardwalk

 Turning Point Park boardwalk is a segment along the Gensee Riverview Trail.